mbrt/gmailctl/README.md

 [![Build Status](https://travis-ci.org/mbrt/gmailctl.svg?branch=master)](https://travis-ci.org/mbrt/gmailctl)

 This utility helps you generate and maintain Gmail filters in a declarative way.
-It has a [Jsonnet](https://jsonnet.org/) configuration file that aims to be more simple to write and maintain than using the Gmail web interface, to categorize, label, archive and manage automatically your inbox.
+It has a [Jsonnet](https://jsonnet.org/) configuration file that aims to be simpler to write and maintain than using the Gmail web interface, to categorize, label, archive and manage your inbox automatically.

 ## Motivation

-If you have Gmail and have (like me) to maintain a lot of filters, because you want to apply labels, get rid of spam or categorize your emails, then you probably have (like me) a very long list of messy filters.
-Then the day that you actually want to understand why a certain message got labeled in a certain way comes.
-You scroll through that horrible mess and you wish you could find-and-replace stuff, check the change before applying it, refactor some filters together... in a way treat them like you do with your code!
+If you have Gmail and have to maintain (like me) a lot of filters, because you want to apply labels, get rid of spam or categorize your emails, then you probably have (like me) a very long list of messy filters.
+Then the day when you actually want to understand why a certain message got labeled in a certain way comes.
+You scroll through that horrible mess, you wish you could find-and-replace stuff, check the change before applying it, refactor some filters together... in a way treat them like you treat your code!

 Gmail allows to import and export filters in XML format.
 This can be used to maintain them in some better way... but dear Lord, no!
 Not by hand!
 That's what